taielab/awesome-hacking-lists/README.md

 - [FRIDA-DEXDump](https://github.com/hluwa/FRIDA-DEXDump) - Fast search and dump dex on memory.
 - [airtest-douyin](https://github.com/Meteorix/airtest-douyin) -
 - [dotdotslash](https://github.com/jcesarstef/dotdotslash) - Search for Directory Traversal Vulnerabilities
-- [sitedorks](https://github.com/Zarcolio/sitedorks) - Search Google/Bing/Ecosia/DuckDuckGo/Yandex/Yahoo for a search term with different websites.
-A default list is already provided.
+- [sitedorks](https://github.com/Zarcolio/sitedorks) - Search Google/Bing/Ecosia/DuckDuckGo/Yandex/Yahoo for a search term with a default set of websites, bug bounty programs or a custom collection.
 - [XLMMacroDeobfuscator](https://github.com/DissectMalware/XLMMacroDeobfuscator) - Extract and Deobfuscate XLM macros (a.k.a Excel 4.0 Macros)
 - [AndroPyTool](https://github.com/alexMyG/AndroPyTool) - A framework for automated extraction of static and dynamic features from Android applications
 - [wwwordlist](https://github.com/Zarcolio/wwwordlist) - Use wwwordlist to generate a wordlist from words based on HTML (extracted with BS4), URLs, JS/HTTP/input variables, quoted texts found in the supplied text and mail files.